Ragnarok for oil sellers – and you thought the mayhem is over

 China, the growth hope of the world, is living in a bubble of unprecedented proportions and it has created this bubble over a pretty long time.
 This bubble needs urgent deflation.
 No one knows how that can be done safely and it is not easy to say but the Chinese government adds insult to injury by further throwing cheap money at just about anything that promises to keep growth rates above the stratosphere.

 Cheap energy and a much more balanced labor market in North America have drawn lots of manufacturing this side of the Pacific Ocean and Chinese labor is not exactly the cheapest on the planet anymore.
 Others have taken over that slot.
-On the other side, China does not really convince as an incubator for innovation and Chinese design does not really gets customer’s saliva flowing or undies wet.
+On the other side, China is not really convinced as an incubator for innovation and Chinese design does not gets customer’s saliva flowing or undies wet.

 China tried to mask its woes for years further fueling the fire that inflates the bubble beyond anything seen so far.
 China needs to take care of its burgeoning population and it also starts to age and mature as a society.
 It needs to cool down urgently and will hence consume much less energy than the world had anticipated so far.

 However, the entire planet is still in a process that would have the world economy contract as a whole.
 For far too long we have confounded the financial economy with the real thing.
-Financial tricksters can only and always be no more than a meta-layer piggybacking on the real bricks and mortar economy.
-It needs the real thing as underlying collateral in order to do its Casino business.
+Financial tricksters can only and always be no more than a meta-layer piggybacking on the real bricks-and-mortar economy.
+It needs the real thing as underlying collateral to do its Casino business.
 But the real thing can live nicely without the financial component.
 We have revered the wrong gods.

 For way too long, the numbers jugglers were the all-stars and were met with awe and reverence.
 This starts to change.
 The world is still not through the so-called financial crisis, it just cuts into another paradigm of it.
 There is still much cleaning up to do and this is not going to inflate energy consumption.
 Besides, the world needs cheaper oil if it wants to get any healthier.